This week I walked away from a really great side hustle.

 I chose to give up the side hustle.

 Now, I am all for side hustles.
 I am all for making more money.
 I am all for teaching your kids responsibility and independence from you.
 I just realized that the piano teaching wasn’t the right fit for ME personally.

 We all have our own ideas of our lives and the type of person who we want to be….and neither way is right or wrong.
 My kids spend a lot of time at school, and at friends houses and at extra curricular activities and I decided that during those few precious hours when they were at home and awake I wanted to be present for THEM.
 I wanted to be able to drive them to the places they needed to be, referee their fighting, and spend quality time together.

 This doesn’t mean I am giving up the side hustle.
 I still feel very strongly that I would like to contribute to our family finances.
-It really helps calm my anxiety to make a little bit of money.
+It really helps calm my anxiety when I am able to earn a little bit of money.
 I just need to find a better fit for me and for my family.
-Something during the day hours when the kids are at school, or the night hours when they are asleep.